jappyjan/eppendorf-code-challenge/NOTES_FOR_REVIEWERS.md

 ## Authentication and Authorization

+# Should be changed

 ## Separation of Create and Update of devices to prevent overwriting of data

 ## Update PK/SK when changing device properties

+## Better PK/SK for device table

 # Important to know